dawoodcyber/dawoodcyber/README.md

 ---

-### About Me
+### About Me 💼

-I'm a passionate cybersecurity professional with a strong potential to handle continuous risk and risk management.
-My current learning journey includes:
+🔐 Currently, I'm delving into the Google Cybersecurity course and enhancing my pentesting skills.
+I possess strong proficiency in Java and JDBC, having completed several projects.
+As a cybersecurity enthusiast on an endless learning journey, I'm always curious and constantly evolving.

+📚 Currently studying:

 - **Python Scripting**: Learning from SMIT to enhance my skills as a pentester.
 - **Cloud Generative AI Engineering**: Pursuing a course from GIAIC to stay ahead in upcoming technologies.

 ---

-### Skills and Interests
+### Skills and Interests 💡

-- **Cybersecurity**: Risk management, pentesting, and continuous security monitoring.
+- **Cybersecurity**: Information Security, pentesting, and continuous security monitoring.
 - **Python**: Scripting, automation, and general-purpose programming.
 - **Cloud Technologies**: Exploring AI engineering and its applications in cloud environments.

 ---

-### Current Learning
+### Current Learning 📖

 - **Python at SMIT**: Focused on enhancing my scripting abilities for pentesting and automation tasks.
 - **Cloud Generative AI at GIAIC**: Learning about the latest advancements in AI and cloud technology integration.
+- **Google Cybersecurity Course**: Expanding my knowledge in cybersecurity.

 ---

-### Goals
+### Goals 🎯

 - **Cybersecurity Excellence**: Apply knowledge to manage and mitigate cybersecurity risks effectively.
 - **Advanced Scripting**: Achieve proficiency in Python for automation and security tasks.